An undulating High Weald walk with a contrasting section alongside Ardingly Reservoir

 Alternative Walk, via Little London: 15 km (9.3 miles).
 Four hours walking time.

 Explorer 135.
 Haywards Heath, map reference TQ330246, is in West Sussex, 20 km N of Brighton.

 5 out of 10.

 Near the start of the afternoon section you have an unusually close encounter with a leading independent school as the walk route takes you on a right of way through the grounds of Ardingly College.
-You then cross over your outward route at the reservoir and join the “Winter Walk” part of the Balcombe Circular via Ardingly Reservoir walk (#22) for a long stretch along its northern side, although with a small variation as you approach Balcombe.
-After a tea stop in the Balcombe Tea Rooms you can either follow the route in the Balcombe Circular walk (1–16) to the station, or a slightly longer new route if you have time before the next train.
+You cross over your outward route at the reservoir and join the “Winter Walk” part of the Balcombe Circular via Ardingly Reservoir walk (#22) for a long stretch along its northern side, although with a small variation as you approach Balcombe.
+After a tea stop in the village you can either complete the walk with a scenic loop around the other side of the railway, or simply follow the route of the Balcombe Circular walk (1–16) to the station.

 As with any walk in the High Weald, you will need to be prepared for muddy or waterlogged paths at almost any time of the year.